 Running the Network Share Scanner (Beta)

-The beta version of the Network Share Scanner is available in FileCloud 23.251.1 and later.
+The beta version of the Network Share Scanner with services for Windows accessible from the FileCloud Control Panel is available in FileCloud 23.261 and later.

 The new FileCloud Network Share Scanner, a more efficient indexer service than FileCloud Helper, monitors file system events on LAN-based Network Folders, enabling use of advanced FileCloud features with files in Network Folders including: